detailnet/denner-shop-api-docs/README.md

 limitations under the License.

 ## Building on Protobox
-Windows protobox user might have problem executing the `npm install`, because of the cretion of symbolic links.
+Windows protobox user might have problem executing the `npm install`, because of the creation of symbolic links.

 The solution is following:
 1. `npm install --no-bin-links`